austinhuang0131/austinhuang0131.github.io/bve.md

 ### Mac
 Yes, you can run BVE 5 **on a Mac**.
 Referenced [this blog post](https://kakurasan.blogspot.com/2015/07/bve-trainsim-on-wine.html) (Japanese).

-**Known issues:** For certain scenarios (not among the ones introduced below), BVE fails to open *any* .wav files (`Could not open the file`).
+**Known issues:** For certain scenarios (not among the ones introduced below), BVE fails to open *some* .wav files (`Could not open the file`).
 If you have a solution, please please please leave a comment below.

 1. [Get WineBottler.](http://winebottler.kronenberg.org/) (2.0 is fine.)
 Load the disk image, drag both WineBottler and Wine to the Applications folder.
 (Non-Sudo people: Or any folder you like - I drag to the Downloads folder.
 But both apps should be in the same folder.
 I didn't try otherwise.)
 2. [Get BVE 5 WITHOUT INSTALLER.](http://bvets.net/en/download/zip.html) Unzip it.